molmdl/simplifyEval/README.md

 ---
 ## Description
 Many students who lack computational background love double-clickers.
 Whenever they see an icon, they double-click it.
-If the double-click action does not open a new window, they lost 50% of their motivation.
-If they found that it is a command-line program, they lost 90% of their motivation.
+If the double-click action does not open a new window, they lose 50% of their motivation.
+If they found that it is a command-line program, they lose 90% of their motivation.

 This is a prelimary attempt of making a tutorial with simplified double-click scripts to introduce molecular modelling to students from the experimental background who mainly use pymol.